 Before you start creating your SSIS lookup case sensitivity package, Let us see the Lookup table in SQL Server and its data

 Now, let’s see the source data as well.

 If you observe the lookup and source table, Data is the same, but they differ in Case.

 Configuring SSIS Lookup Transformation

 STEP 1: Drag and drop the Data Flow Task from the toolbox to the control flow region.
 And rename it as SSIS Lookup Transformation Case Sensitivity.

 Double click on it will open the data flow tab.

 From the above screenshot, you can observe that We selected [Employees] Database as a source database and [Lookup Transformation Source] as a source table

 STEP 3: Click on the columns tab to verify the columns.
 Here, we can uncheck the unwanted columns.

 Click OK and Drag the Lookup Transformation from the toolbox to the Data Flow tab.

 STEP 4: Double click on the Lookup Transformation to configure the lookup table (reference table).

 In the General Tab, under “Specify how to handle rows with no matching entries”.
 Change the default Fail Component to Redirect rows to no match Output option.
-By changing this option, Unmatched rows redirected to No match output.
+By changing this option, Unmatched rows are redirected to No match output.
 Otherwise, the Package will Fail.

-Under the connection type section, we selected the OLE DB Connection Manager in SSIS because we are using the SQL Server table as a reference table.
+Under the connection type section, we selected the OLE DB Connection Manager because we are using the SQL Server table as a reference table.
 If you are using any cache file (.caw), use the Cache Connection Manager.

 Click on the Connection Tab

 STEP 5: If you already created the OLE DB connection manager, select from the list.
 Otherwise, click the New button and configure it.
 Here we selected Employees Database.

-For this example, We are using [Lookup Table] table as the lookup table or reference table.
-Source data compared with the data present in this table.
+For this example, We are using the [Lookup Table] table as the lookup table or reference table.
+Source data is compared with the data present in this table.